junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Dean," Sam says slowly, pointing out the obvious.
 "Cas's never late for anything."

 "He has wings, he can literally fly to any time anywhere, 'cause he'd never be late for anything."
-Dean says, staring at the clock with even more attention than he had with the phoenix during the duel.
+Dean says, staring at the clock with even more attention than he had with the phoenix during the duel, as if the solution is somehow hanging on the tip of one metal clock finger.

 "Then why do you think...?"
 Sam doesn't have to finish his sentence.

 "I don't know."
-Dean forces out a breath, pushing down the uneasiness in his gut.
+Dean forces out a breath, pushing down the unease in his gut.
 "Let's just wait inside.
 Maybe he'll come just in a bit."

 <br>